IbrahimElshafey/ResumableFunction/ReadMe.md

 Another example is a collector subscribes to events (X,Y,Z) and publish event Z if any one recieved. this emulate `Task.WhenAny(X,Y,Z)`

 ## Internal Events
-Are events generated be event collector or by direct request to the engine to add an event to events queue.
+Are events generated be event collector method or by direct request from external to the engine to add an event to events queue.

-## Workflow Instance
+## Workflow Instance Class
 ### Context Data
 ### Runtime Data